Expenses and Financial Assistance

 Students are billed prior to the beginning of each semester.

-total for year is dependent on housing option selected.
+total for year is dependent on the housing option selected.

 Special Instructional Fees (In addition to tuition*)